mvolkmann/blog/src/warp.md

 To rename a tab, right-click it, select "Rename", enter the new name, and press return.

+To change the color of the bottom border and background gradient of a tab, right-click it, and select one of the six theme colors at the bottom of the popup.

 To navigate to the tab to the right, press cmd-}.